Skip to Content

 This will include by way of example:

-• images of individuals engaging in SCIS activities and events.
+• Images of individuals engaging in SCIS activities and events and of pupils of member schools where shared by member schools.

 HOW SCIS COLLECTS DATA

-Generally, SCIS receives personal data from the individual directly.
+Generally, SCIS receives personal data from the individual directly and their interactions with us.
 This may be via a form, or simply in the ordinary course of interaction or communication.
 However, in some cases personal data will be supplied by third parties (for example another school, or other professionals or authorities working with that individual); or collected from publicly available resources.

 WHO HAS ACCESS TO PERSONAL DATA AND WHO SCIS SHARES IT WITH

-Occasionally, SCIS will need to share personal information relating to its community with third parties, such as:
+Occasionally, SCIS will need to share personal information relating to its community with third parties where permitted or required by applicable law, such as:

 • professional advisers (e.g. lawyers, insurers, PR advisers and accountants);